Skip to Content

 Colorado 811 Is Your Communication Hub for Underground Public Utility Locates

-Colorado 811, located in Golden, Colorado, officially known as the Utility Notification Center of Colorado, does not provide utility line locate services directly.
-It serves as a free, state-mandated service that allows professional excavators, and home and property owners, to notify registered owner/operators of public underground utilities of any planned digging activity via a simple “One-Call” communication pathway.
-The organization is dedicated to public safety and ensures reliable, timely, and accurate communication, ensuring that property owners and professional excavators can dig safely, preventing accidental damage of underground public utility lines.
+Colorado 811, located in Golden, Colorado, officially known as the Utility Notification Center of Colorado is a free, state-mandated service that allows professional excavators and home/property owners to notify registered owner/operators of public underground utilities of any planned digging activity via a simple “One-Call” communication pathway – all you have to do is call 811 or put in your locate request ticket online.

 How Colorado 811 Works